 The

-collection consists of nine albums.
-The
+collection consists of fourteen albums.

-largest album has been disbound, but the others remain intact.
+The largest album has been disbound, but the others remain intact.
 Little is known about the smaller albums; one

 was presented to a woman (or girl) in